- Bachelor of Arts

 Overview of careers

-The creative industries employ more than 500,000 people in Australia - that’s 5.3 per cent of the total workforce.
+The creative industries employ more than 611,000 people in Australia - that’s 6.2% of the total workforce.
+Employment in creative industries is growing 40% faster than the Australian economy as a whole.
 There are literally thousands of creative careers waiting for people with the right mix of skills and experience.

 - Feature Writer